wp-plugins/simple-colorbox/readme.txt

 It didn't!
 WordPress altered the way the media uploader handled title tags, which in turn confused users who were attempting to add image captions via the media uploader.
 The plugin did, does and should keep working with captions into the future.

 == Changelog ==

+= 1.6.1 =
+* Support for latest versions of WordPress

 = 1.6 =
 * Upgraded to latest version of Colorbox